-You will be taken to a recovery room and monitored for any negative effects from the surgery or anesthesia.
-You will be given pain medicine and may also receive antibiotic medicines.
+In a recovery room, your care team monitors you for any negative effects from the surgery or anesthesia.
+You'll receive pain medicine and antibiotic medicines.

 - Your foot will be kept elevated.

-- The remaining toes or foot will be wrapped with a bulky dressing.
-This will protect it from injury.
+- Your doctor wraps the remaining toes or foot with a bulky dressing to protect it from injury.

-- You will be encouraged to get up and begin walking as soon as the wound allows.
+- Your care team will encourage you to get up and begin walking as soon as the wound allows.

 When you return home, do the following to help ensure a smooth recovery:

-- You may need to wear a cast, a special postoperative shoe, or a regular shoe with the foot box removed until the stitches are taken out.
-Stitches will be removed in about three weeks.
+- You may need to wear a cast, a special postoperative shoe or a regular shoe with the foot box removed until the stitches are taken out about three weeks later.

-- Ask your doctor about when it is safe to shower, bathe or soak in water.
+- Ask your doctor about when it's safe to shower, bathe or soak in water.

-- You may be advised to begin an exercise, physical therapy or rehabilitation program.
+- Your doctor may advise you when to begin exercise, physical therapy or a rehabilitation program.